 Ugh.
 The other day I walked away from a pot of sautéing onions for all of two minutes (okay, maybe more like 10 minutes), and came back to find this blackened, burned-on mess.
-Not only was my soup recipe ruined, I worried that my enameled pan was, too.
+Not only was my soup recipe ruined, but I also worried that my enameled pan was, too.

 To get my little pot back in perfect shape, all it took was a quick simmer with water and — drumroll, please — a couple tablespoons of baking soda!